rpf13/Do-You-Know-It/TESTING.md

 ### Unfixed Bugs
 My personal, very extensive testing and the one of my family and working colleagues did not show any bugs left, at least not to my knowledge.

+### Known Issues
+On very small screen sizes, smaller than 200px, the content starts to overflow.
+This is known, but I did not consider this small screen size as realistic to play the quiz.
+I mean, it would not be fun to play the quiz for example on a Smartwatch.
+Therefore I do not consider this as a problem.

 ---